ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/utility_common.md

   "date": "2019-10-17",
   "description": "Commonly used utility filters, including set and remove attribute, and reflect message."
 }
 ## String replace filter

-The **String Replace**
-filter enables you to replace all or part of the value of a specified message attribute.
+The **String Replace** filter enables you to replace all or part of the value of a specified message attribute.
 You can use this filter to replace any specified string or substring in a message attribute.
 For example, changing the `from` attribute in an email, or changing all or part of a URL.
+The filter only works on `java.lang.String` values.
+You will need to convert any object types that cannot be cast to a `java.lang.String`, like `java.net.URI`, before using this filter.
+There is an example of how to convert a URI in Axway Knowledge Base article [KB 177221](https://support.axway.com/kb/177221/language/en).

 To configure the **String Replace** filter, specify the following fields: